Royal Borough of Kingston upon Thames (25 011 306)

 My assessment

 1. Miss B lives in a property that has a level access shower in the bathroom and no bath.
-She referred herself to the Council’s occupational therapy (OT) service in February 2025 so it could consider changing her level access shower to a bath.
+She referred herself to the Council’s occupational therapy (OT) service in February 2025 so it could consider assessing her needs for a bath.

 3. When Miss B went to the assessment centre she discussed the difficulties she was having with an assessor.
 The assessor advised her it was unlikely the Council could install a bath as the level access shower would meet her

-4. The Council investigated Miss B’s complaint and upheld because she was not sent a record of her visit to the assessment centre.
-An OT had not reviewed her bath situation or assessed her needs properly and explored any alternatives with her.
+4. The Council investigated Miss B’s complaint and upheld it because she was not sent a record of her visit to the assessment centre.
+It found an OT had not reviewed her bath situation or assessed her needs properly and explored any alternatives with her.

 5. The Council apologised to Miss B and said it would arrange a priority home visit to review Miss B’s bathroom, assess her needs and provide her with a copy of the assessment.
 It said it would also make referral to the housing department so